-The London Mastaba is a temporary, floating sculpture consisting of 7,506 barrels, stacked horizontally on a floating platform.
-Situated on The Serpentine Lake in London’s Hyde Park, the work is the largest public work by Christo ever presented in the UK, and can be experienced in virtual reality and 360° video through the Acute Art app, or with a VR headset through Steam and HTC Viveport.
+The London Mastaba (2016-18) is a temporary, floating sculpture consisting of 7,506 barrels, stacked horizontally on a floating platform.
+Situated on The Serpentine Lake in London’s Hyde Park, the work is the largest public work by Christo ever presented in the UK, and can be experienced in virtual reality and 360° video through the Acute Art app.

 Christo and Jeanne-Claude are celebrated for their ambitious structures that intervene landscapes around the world.
 The London Mastaba is Christo’s first major public work in the UK.